 Renovated by the French interior designer Jacques Garcia, La Mamounia offers everything you expect from the lap of luxury.
 The pool and spa are out of this world and the location unsurpassed.
 The leafy 18th-century park surrounding the property was created for a local prince, Mamoun, whose name inspired the name of the hotel.
 View hotel website »

-This trip is rated Moderate.
-Daily walking distances usually vary from 12 to 17 km (7 to 12 mi.).
+Daily walking distances usually vary from 9 to 12 km (6 to 9.52 mi.).
 The terrain is made up of rolling hills, with a few prolonged climbs when we’re in the High Atlas Mountains.
 The difficulty of the walk often depends on the quality of the paths we’re walking on.

 Walking Sticks &